-GoCary will use funding for collection and analysis of transit and passenger data, short range service planning, NTD data reporting and compliance, and performance monitoring, analysis and reporting.
+GoCary will use this work task for collection and analysis of transit and passenger data.
+Short range service planning, NTD data reporting and compliance, performance monitoring and reporting will also be included.

 GoRaleigh will develop bus implementation plans to support the Raleigh Five-Year Transit Plan; perform monthly route evaluations; plan for street furniture and bus stop improvements; and collect annual bus passenger counts by stop location.